remnrem/luna-doc/docs/luna/args.md

 ```
 PSD sig=ICA1,ICA2,ICA3,ICA4,ICA5
 ```
-This can of course be combined with a variable to specify how many components are analysed:
+This can be combined with a variable to specify the number of components:
 ```
 PSD sig=[ICA][1:${k}]
 ```